César Basa

-Early Years
+Early years

 César Basa was born on 21 June 1915 to Fernando Basa and Rosario Tianko of Isabela, Negros Occidental.
-He finished his primary education in his home town, until their family moved to Manila where his parents enrolled him at the Ateneo de Manila University.
-He took up Bachelor of Science Major in Chemistry, and graduating in the class of 1939.
+He finished his primary education in his home town, until the family moved to Manila, where his parents enrolled him at the Ateneo de Manila University.
+He took up a Bachelor of Science major in chemistry, and graduated in the class of 1939.
 In school he was known as a star player of their basketball team, and was a swimmer.
 Upon graduating from the ADMU, he joined the Philippine Army Flying School in Zablan Airfield in Camp Murphy, and received his commission as 2nd Lieutenant upon graduation in 1940.

 Death

-Basa's fight took place at Batangas Field on the morning of 12 December 1941 when 27 Japanese bombers and 17 fighter escorts raided the base.
+On the morning of 12 December, 1941, 27 Japanese bombers and 17 fighter escorts raided Batangas Field.

-Six Filipino fighter pilots of the 6th Pursuit Squadron in Boeing P-26A "Peashooter" fighter planes, led by Captain Jesús Villamor, engaged the numerically superior enemy in aerial combat at 12000 ft.
-Several dogfights ensued as Villamor and his men fought desperately to prevent the pack of bombers and their fighter escorts from reaching and bombing Lipa Airfield.
+6 Filipino fighter pilots of the 6th Pursuit Squadron in Boeing P-26A "Peashooter" fighter planes, led by Captain Jesús Villamor, engaged the numerically superior enemy in aerial combat at 12000 ft.
+Several dogfights ensued as Villamor and his men fought to prevent the pack of bombers and their fighter escorts from reaching and bombing Lipa Airfield.

-Lieutenant Basa, still airborne after a two hour air-reconnaissance mission, rushed to the scene and attempted to join the aerial engagement with only 15 minutes' worth of fuel left in his P-26.
-Enroute, he was intercepted by seven Japanese fighters and shot down.
-Although he was able to bring his aircraft back to Nichols Airfield and run for cover, he received a fatal head injury after one of the Japanese fighters swooped down to strafe his aircraft.
+Lieutenant Basa, still airborne after a two hour air-reconnaissance mission, rushed to the scene and attempted to join the aerial engagement with only 15 minutes' worth of fuel left in his P-26, but was intercepted by seven Japanese fighters and his aircraft disabled.
+He was able to return to Nichols Airfield and run for cover, but received a fatal head injury when a Japanese fighter strafed his aircraft.
 Lt.
-Victor Osias still attempted to rescue him, but Basa expired in his arms.
-This made him the first Filipino fighter-pilot casualty of war.
+Victor Osias attempted to rescue him, but Basa expired in his arms, the first Filipino fighter-pilot casualty of the war.

-Captain Villamor and his pilots won the battle, with the only casualty being Basa.
-In recognition of his heroism, Lieutenant Basa was posthumously awarded the Silver Star.
+Captain Villamor and his pilots won the battle, with the only casualty being Basa, who was posthumously awarded the Silver Star.